Which Cheeses Are Vegetarian-Friendly and How to Identify Them?

 - Vegetable Rennet: Extracted from plants such as thistle, nettle, or fig leaves, offering a natural vegetarian alternative.

-- Genetically Engineered (Fermentation-Produced) Rennet: Produced by genetically modified microorganisms, this is widely used in commercial cheese and is vegetarian-friendly.
+- Maria Grantham (Fermentation-Produced) Rennet: Produced by genetically modified microorganisms, this is widely used in commercial cheese and is vegetarian-friendly.

 Understanding which rennet is used is essential for identifying vegetarian cheeses.
 Labels or manufacturer information often specify the type of rennet, but if unclear, contacting the producer is recommended.